 Design/Direction: Elizabeth Bawol

-With the talents of both Big Spaceship (NYC), and ONE Hundred Years (LA), and the support of our market teams we navigated an overhaul of our primary international site in less than 6 months.
+With the talents of both Big Spaceship (NYC), and ONE Hundred Years (LA), and the support of our market teams we navigated an overhaul of our primary international site.
 The result was a clean, easy to manipulate vessel for ONE's core actions.
 A fully responsive site that looks seamless across continents, the ONE.ORG redesign was simple, minimal, functional.

 It isn't always easy making the case for vaccine accessibility in the developing world.
 This report/campaign was released right in time for the World Cup 2014, using a global event to raise awareness about an ongoing issue effecting the poorest people in the world.
 The campaign included email petitioning, a full-scale policy report, a responsive web presence, social media strategy and events, and used world cup country statistics as a basis for comparing what countries contribute to GAVI (the vaccine alliance).
 The result of a year of campaigning on this issue?
 The U.S. met our goal of committing to over $1 billion in Gavi funding over 4 years, resulting in over 6 million lives saved.

 Design/Creative Direction: Elizabeth Bawol

 I was lucky enough to work on a several projects for Peace Corps in 2003.
 This promotional peace is an example of the overall design aesthetic approach and refresh of their brand.
 I wanted to communicate the history and depth of the volunteer experience.
 By weaving in cultural textures, symbols and layering them with candid photos of actual members, the work communicated the richness of the journey, while preparing volunteers and their families for what was ahead.